mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 But I *did* build an MVP.
 I hired a freelancer and together we got basic ingredient parsing working with about 80 hours of combined development time.
 I defined an acceptance criteria, which said the point that we'd be done and ready to show the product to customers.

-{% include image.html file="acceptance-criteria.png" alt="Acceptance criteria document" fig_caption="Ingredient parser acceptance criteria" max_width="350px" img_link=true class="img-border" %}
+{% include image.html file="acceptance-criteria.png" alt="Acceptance criteria document" fig_caption="Ingredient parser acceptance criteria" max_width="250px" img_link=true class="img-border align-right" %}

 We accomplished all of the goals of the acceptance criteria in early May.
 But I didn't officially "launch" (as in, begin accepting payments) until July.
 Instead, I spent the next six weeks writing more code.